-We compare the efficiency of the old and new refinement algorithms in Figure 13 in terms of the number of control points.
+We compare the efficiency of the old and new refinement algorithms in Fig. 15 in terms of the number of control points.
 At each refinement level, we split the neighboring five faces along the diagonal edges into four faces.
 Additional T-mesh topology is then added by the refinement algorithms to ensure nestedness in the resulting refined space.
-The resulting T-meshes generated by the algorithm in [15] are shown in Figure 13 a, b, and c; those generated by the algorithm in [1] are shown in Figure 13 d,e, and f; and those generated by the refinement algorithms in this paper are shown in Figure 13 g, h, and i respectively.
-We can see that the new algorithm converges to an optimal refinement. requested refinement pattern.
+The resulting T-meshes generated by the algorithm in [15] are shown in Fig. 15a, b, and c; those generated by the algorithm in [1] are shown in Fig. 15d, e, and f; and those generated by the refinement algorithms in this paper are shown in Fig. 15g, h, and i respectively.
+We can see that the new algorithm converges to an optimal refinement.
+The contour plot of the damage field is shown in Fig. 16.